scrapy/scrapy/docs/topics/settings.rst

 .. method:: Settings.getlist(name, default=None)

    Get a setting value as a list.
 If the setting original type is a list it will be returned verbatim.
-If it's a string it will be splitted by ",".
+If it's a string it will be split by ",".

    For example, settings populated through environment variables set to ``'one,two'`` will return a list ['one', 'two'] when using this method.